MTDeep: Boosting the Security of Deep Neural Nets Against Adversarial Attacks with Moving Target Defense: Related Work

-In this section we will do a brief review of existing work on crafting adversarial attacks on deep neural networks and efforts being made to combat them.
+In this section, we briefly review existing work on crafting adversarial inputs against deep neural networks (at test-time) and defenses developed against them.

-\textbullet~ \textbf{Gradient-based perturbations:} Recent literature has shown multiple ways of generating adversarial samples for a test image input to a DNN \cite{moosavi2016deepfool,papernot2016limitations,szegedy2013intriguing}.
-In these works, either (i) the input features whose partial derivatives on the DNN's Loss Functions are high are modified by a small amount to make the DNN misclassify them, or (ii) the geometric space around a point is examined to find the closest class-separation boundary.
-Apart from assuming that the test image which is to be modified is available beforehand, similar to a chosen ciphertext attack, these attacks often make further assumptions pertaining to knowledge about the network that is being used for classification.

-\textbullet~ \textbf{Black-box attacks:} Black-box attacks against DNNs train a (smaller) substitute model by assuming that the network being attacked provides test labels for a list of images the adversary provides \cite{papernot2017practical}, similar to chosen plaintext attacks.
-Gradient based attacks on this substitute model have been shown to generalize to the actual network.
-Recent work on zeroth order optimization has further shown it is possible to create black-box attacks without the need for substitute models \cite{chen2017zoo}.
+\paragraph{Gradient-based perturbations:} Recent literature has shown multiple ways of crafting adversarial samples for a DNN \cite{moosavi2016deepfool,papernot2016limitations,szegedy2013intriguing,madry2017towards}.
+In these works, either (i) the input features whose partial derivatives on the DNN's loss functions are high are modified by a small amount to maximize the DNN's loss function and therefore make the classifier misclassify them, or (ii) the geometric space around a point is examined to find the closest class-separation boundary and generate perturbation vectors that push the modified image to the other side of this boundary.
+Similar to a chosen ciphertext attack, these attacks assume that the test image which is to be modified is available beforehand.
+Furthermore, they assume availability of complete knowledge about the classification network. \paragraph{Black-box attacks:} Black-box attacks against DNNs train a small substitute model by assuming that the network being attacked provides test labels for a list of images the adversary provides \cite{papernot2017practical}, similar to chosen plaintext attacks.
+Surprisingly, attacks on this substitute model generalize to the actual network \cite{szegedy2013intriguing}.
+Recent work on zeroth-order optimization has shown it is possible to create black-box attacks without the need for substitute models \cite{chen2017zoo}.

-A popular defense against these types of attacks involves first generating adversarial images by modifying the training inputs using one (or all) of the attack methods described.
-The generated images along with the expected labels are then used to fine tune the parameters of the neural network in the training phase.
-This helps the DNN to reduce its bias in the unexplored high dimensional space, reducing the effectiveness of the adversarial perturbations.
-Ensemble adversarial training \cite{tramer2017ensemble} and stability training \cite{zheng2016improving} are improvements on this defense technique.
-Besides these, other methods like defensive distillation \cite{papernot2016distillation} and dimensionality reduction \& `anti-whitening' \cite{DBLP:journals/corr/BhagojiCM17} also exist but we refrain from discussing these in detail since our proposed framework can be used in conjunction to any of these to provide stronger security guarantees.